evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 #### Specific Activation Override Hierarchy
-`activate`, `cron`, and `batchtime` are called _specific activation conditions_ because Evergreen will only activate a task if certain conditions are met.
+`activate`, `cron`, and `batchtime` are called _specific activation conditions_ because Evergreen will only activate a task if certain conditions are met (see [detailed docs for more info](Controlling-when-tasks-run.md)).
 For instance, Evergreen will only activate a task that has `cron` set when the cron time elapses.
 But if multiple specific activation conditions are set simultaneously (or they're configured with conflicting conditions), which specific activation condition does Evergreen respect?
 This section exists to demystify how they interact with one another.